Stipend Income Mortgages Explained

 Author: Pete Mugleston

-Stipends are a specific type of income, which could affect your ability to get a mortgage.
-Here, we identify what stipend income actually means and whether it’s possible to still buy a property whilst claiming these earnings.
+Stipends are a specific type of income that could affect your ability to get a mortgage.
+Here, we identify what stipend income means and whether it’s possible to buy a property while claiming these earnings.

-We also investigate how PhD students in particular are affected, how much stipend earners in general could potentially borrow and how much deposit they need.
-Finally, we highlight which lenders accept this income and how to get an application off on the right foot.
+We also investigate how PhD students, in particular, are affected, how much stipend earners, in general, could potentially borrow, and how much deposit they need.
+Finally, we highlight which lenders accept this income and how to start an application on the right foot.

 What is stipend income?

-It’s a type of income given to workers in place of a salary.
-They’re often paid to PhD students, members of the clergy or charity workers, to name just a few.
-A stipend is meant to cover basic costs that individuals in those positions incur – such as food, petrol, phone costs or rent.
+A stipend is a type of income given to workers instead of a salary.
+It’s often paid to PhD students, members of the clergy, or charity workers, to name just a few.
+A stipend is meant to cover basic costs incurred by individuals in those positions, such as food, petrol, phone, or rent.

 Can stipend income be used to qualify for a mortgage?

-Yes, it can be harder to do, but it’s possible – even if you are a sole applicant.
-Being accepted for a stipend mortgage will depend on some or all of the following factors.
+Yes, it can be harder, but it’s possible—even if you are a sole applicant.
+Accepting a stipend mortgage will depend on some or all of the following factors.

 • Your current stipend source.
-Some lenders prefer particular types of stipend.
-For example, generally, having a clergy stipend is more widely accepted than many others (like PhD applicants).
-That’s down to being perceived to be a more reliable, long-term income.
+Some lenders prefer particular types of stipends.
+For example, a clergy stipend is generally more widely accepted than others (like PhD applicants).
+That’s down to being perceived as a more reliable, long-term income.

 • Stipend length.
 The longer you have had your stipend, the better.
 Lenders will see the income as far more likely to continue – reducing the risk of lending to you.

 • Your future employment.
-If your stipend is not going to be long term, mortgage providers may want to see evidence that you have an employment offer for when your stipend ends.
-Or, sometimes, they may factor in the earnings you could potentially receive for a future job.
+If your stipend is not long-term, mortgage providers may want to see evidence that you have an employment offer for when your stipend ends.
+Sometimes, they may factor in your earnings for a future job.
 As a result, certain professions (such as doctors) will be considered more favourably than others.

 Can a PhD student get a mortgage?

-These are possible, but they can be difficult to get on your own.
+These are possible but can be difficult to get on your own.
 The majority of lenders don’t perceive a PhD stipend as reliable enough.
-However, if you have a guaranteed job at the end of your studies, that will improve your chances.
+However, having a guaranteed job at the end of your studies will improve your chances.

 Joint mortgage applications using a stipend